 Note: The term "Assembly" refers to a set of policies and configurations applied to an API endpoint within the API Gateway.
-Assemblies are collections of instructions that dictate how to handle an API request and response.
+Assemblies are collections of instructions that determine how to handle an API request and response.

 - The IBM API Connect API Gateway receives incoming API requests.
 The pre-hook global policy intercepts each request, capturing the request payload and metadata.

 - A response is received from the origin server.
-Any applicable policies in the Assembly execute and the post-hook global policy captures the response payload and metadata.
+Any applicable policies in the Assembly execute, and the post-hook global policy captures the response payload and metadata.

-- The Request and Response Payload and metadata are synchronously posted to the Cequence Bridge, which forwards the transaction to the Cequence UAP Edge for threat analysis, detection, and mitigation.
+- The request and response payload and metadata are synchronously posted to the Cequence Bridge, which forwards the transaction to the Cequence UAP Edge for threat analysis, detection, and mitigation.

 - The origin server's response is returned to the client.